Morgan Stanley Raises Lam Research (NASDAQ:LRCX) Price Target to $726.00

-Lam Research (NASDAQ:LRCX) had its price target upped by analysts at Morgan Stanley from $568.00 to $726.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
+Lam Research (NASDAQ:LRCX) had its price objective lifted by investment analysts at Morgan Stanley from $568.00 to $726.00 in a report issued on Wednesday, Benzinga reports.
 The firm presently has an “overweight” rating on the semiconductor company’s stock.
-Morgan Stanley’s price objective points to a potential upside of 15.24% from the company’s current price.
+Morgan Stanley’s target price would indicate a potential upside of 12.58% from the stock’s current price.

-Other equities research analysts have also recently issued research reports about the company.
-B. Riley restated a “buy” rating and set a $815.00 price objective (up previously from $800.00) on shares of Lam Research in a report on Thursday.
-Needham & Company LLC downgraded shares of Lam Research from a “buy” rating to a “hold” rating in a research report on Friday, January 8th.
-They noted that the move was a valuation call.
-The Goldman Sachs Group restated a “buy” rating and set a $616.00 price objective (up from $557.00) on shares of Lam Research in a research report on Monday, January 18th.
-Barclays boosted their price objective on shares of Lam Research from $405.00 to $600.00 and gave the company an “overweight” rating in a research report on Tuesday, January 26th.
-They noted that the move was a valuation call.
-Finally, Argus boosted their price objective on shares of Lam Research from $625.00 to $725.00 and gave the company a “buy” rating in a research report on Wednesday.
-Four research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus price target of $591.40.
+Other equities analysts have also recently issued research reports about the stock.
+DA Davidson upped their price target on shares of Lam Research from $615.00 to $725.00 and gave the stock a “neutral” rating in a research note on Friday, April 23rd.
+Royal Bank of Canada boosted their target price on Lam Research from $495.00 to $570.00 and gave the stock an “outperform” rating in a research report on Thursday, January 28th.
+B. Riley boosted their target price on Lam Research from $800.00 to $815.00 and gave the stock a “buy” rating in a research report on Thursday, April 22nd.
+UBS Group boosted their target price on Lam Research from $590.00 to $725.00 and gave the stock a “buy” rating in a research report on Wednesday.
+Finally, Argus boosted their target price on Lam Research from $625.00 to $725.00 and gave the stock a “buy” rating in a research report on Wednesday, April 21st.
+Four equities research analysts have rated the stock with a hold rating and nineteen have given a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average price target of $663.41.

-In other Lam Research news, EVP Patrick J. Lord sold 4,166 shares of the business’s stock in a transaction on Monday, March 1st.
-The shares were sold at an average price of $576.56, for a total transaction of $2,401,948.96.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Timothy Archer sold 4,464 shares of the business’s stock in a transaction on Monday, February 8th.
-The shares were sold at an average price of $515.00, for a total transaction of $2,298,960.00.
+In other news, EVP Patrick J. Lord sold 4,166 shares of the stock in a transaction that occurred on Monday, March 1st.
+The stock was sold at an average price of $576.56, for a total transaction of $2,401,948.96.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Timothy Archer sold 4,464 shares of the stock in a transaction that occurred on Monday, February 8th.
+The shares were sold at an average price of $515.00, for a total value of $2,298,960.00.
 The disclosure for this sale can be found here.
 Corporate insiders own 0.34% of the company’s stock.

 Lam Research Company Profile